Efficient Reward Poisoning Attacks on Online Deep Reinforcement Learning: Formulating Reward Poisoning Attack

-Intuitively, the assumption says that the agent should learn a near-optimal policy in the environment and take actions close to the optimal actions most of the time.
+Intuitively, the assumption says that with a high probability, the agent should learn a near-optimal policy in the environment and take actions close to the optimal actions most of the time.
 We argue that such an assumption is reasonable.
-The goal of a learning algorithm is to find a near-optimal policy in the environment.
-To achieve the goal efficiently, a learning algorithm should balance the exploration-exploitation trade-off and do a strategic exploration that explores sub-optimal actions less often.
-In practice, the choices for exploration strategies in current DRL algorithms include $\epsilon$-greedy and adding random noise on the action to explore, and both satisfy the assumption above.
+The value of $\epsilon$ represents how close the performance of the learned policy can be to that of the optimal policy with a high probability $1-p$.
+Since the goal of a learning algorithm is to find a near-optimal policy in the environment with a high chance, the value of $\epsilon$ ought to be small for a small value of $p$.
+The value of $\delta$ represents how close the actions taken by a learning algorithm are to the optimal actions.
+To achieve the aforementioned learning goal efficiently, a learning algorithm needs to balance the exploration-exploitation trade-off and do a strategic exploration that explores sub-optimal actions less often, so we expect the value of $\delta$ is expected to be small.
+In practice, the choices for exploration strategies in current DRL algorithms include $E$-greedy and adding random noise on the action to explore, and both satisfy the assumption above.
 Note that in traditional RL settings, efficient learning algorithms are usually guaranteed to have such learning efficiency \citep{auer2002finite,dong2019q}.
-In the DRL setting, we need to assume such guarantees on learning efficiency for predicting the behavior of the agent during training.
+For the DRL algorithms, we need to assume such guarantees on learning efficiency for predicting the behavior of the agent during training.

-By Assumption \ref{as:alg}, the learning algorithm can learn an $\epsilon$-optimal policy when there is no attack, so we have the following definition for a trivial attack:
+By Assumption \ref{as:alg}, the learning algorithm can learn an $\epsilon$-optimal policy with a high probability when there is no attack, so we have the following definition for a trivial attack:

-\begin{definition}(Trivial attack) We say an attack is trivial if it is $(V,B,C)$-efficient with $V \geq V^*-\epsilon$.
-The reason is that when there is no attack, an agent can already learn a policy with performance greater than $V^*-\epsilon$ according to Assumption \ref{as:alg}. \end{definition}
+\begin{definition}(Trivial attack) We say an attack is trivial if it is $(V,B,C)$-efficient with $V \geq (1-p) \cdot (V^*-\epsilon) + p \cdot V_{\min}$, where $V_{\min}$ is the minimal performance of a policy in $\mathcal{M}$.
+The reason is that when there is no attack, an agent can already learn a policy with performance greater than $V^*-\epsilon$ with probability at least $1-p$ and otherwise $V_{\min}$ according to Assumption \ref{as:alg}. \end{definition}

 Based on Assumption \ref{as:alg}, we propose the following attack framework that leverages this assumption for obtaining efficient attacks.

 \begin{definition}(Adversarial MDP Attack) The attacker constructs an adversarial MDP $\widehat{\mathcal{M}}=\{\mathcal{S},\mathcal{A},\mathcal{P},\widehat{\mathcal{R}},\mu\}$ which has a different reward function $\widehat{\mathcal{R}}$ compared to the true MDP.
 At time step $t$, let $r^t$ be the true reward generated by the environment.
 The attack samples $\hat{r}^t \sim \widehat{\mathcal{R}}(s^t,a^t)$ and injects corruption as $\Delta^t = \hat{r}^t-r^t$.
 In the end, the reward observed by the agent at step $t$ is $\hat{r}^t$. \end{definition}